piscolomo/rescata/README.md

 # rescata
-Microlibrary for rescue exceptions declaratively for your Ruby classes.
+Microlibrary for rescue exceptions declaratively in your Ruby classes.

 Still in development...